wp-plugins/securimage-wp-reg/readme.txt

 == Description ==

-[Securimage-WP](https://www.phpcaptcha.org/download/wordpress-plugin/) utilizes the powerful CAPTCHA protection of [Securimage Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA") which adds protection to your WordPress comment forms.
+[Securimage-WP-Fixed](http://wordpress.org/plugins/securimage-wp-fixed/) utilizes the powerful CAPTCHA protection of [Securimage Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA") which adds protection to your WordPress comment forms.
 Unfortunately, it didn't have option to be installed on user register page.
 Now you can just install Securimage-WP-REG, enable it - and you will have CAPTCHA on register page!

 So, Securimage-WP-REG adds captcha on register pages.

 Requirements:

 * [Securimage-WP-Fixed](http://wordpress.org/plugins/securimage-wp-fixed/) plugin installed and working.
-Ealier this plugin was available [here on plugins repository](http://wordpress.org/plugins/securimage-wp/) but something in wordpress plugin repository seems to be broken.
-If you need old version of this plugin, you can find int on [author page](https://www.phpcaptcha.org/download/wordpress-plugin/).
+Old version of this plugin you can find [here](https://www.phpcaptcha.org/download/wordpress-plugin/).

 == Installation ==